obadakhalili/tinygrad-tensor-puzzles/README.md

 ## Motivation

-When learning a tensor programming language like PyTorch or Numpy it is tempting to rely on the standard library (or more honestly StackOverflow) to find a magic function for everything.
-But in practice, the tensor language is extremely expressive, and you can do most things from first principles and clever use of broadcasting.
+When learning a tensor library like tinygrad or Numpy it is tempting to rely on the standard library (or more honestly StackOverflow) to find a magic function for everything.
+But in practice, the tensor APIs are extremely expressive, and you can do most things from first principles and clever use of broadcasting.

 This is a collection of 21 tensor puzzles.
 Like chess puzzles, these are